Dynamic access pricing control for fair and stable resource sharing

-Other authors have also highlighted the socially regressive nature of these pricing mechanisms, and the fact they are used even in situations when they are not achieving their stated goal of regulating access to the shared resource.
-Arguably, the most serious problem with charging for access is the issue of equity \cite{eliasson2016congestion} in a social context.
-Simply put, in a heterogeneous user population, price sensitive users are disadvantaged as prices increase in an effort to combat excessive demand.
-In other words, \emph{users that are price sensitive will simply leave the system to make room for price insensitive users}, and effectively, the result of the pricing strategy is making space for \emph{the rich}.
-Policies of this nature not only deny price sensitive traffic access to leisure activities and attractions, but also access to services in key city zones (thereby contributing to \enquote{access poverty}: referring to the inability to access essential items and services ).
-Importantly, dynamic pricing may not even regulate demand in cases where the number of price insensitive users competing for access is high, thereby negating the entire rationale for their use in the first place.
+An emerging concern is that dynamic pricing may give rise to unfairness (and inequality)~\cite{eliasson2016congestion}.
+To understand this, it is worth noting that not all users acting under the influence of a surge pricing access control mechanism have the same level of price sensitivity.
+An extreme case in point is where one class of traffic (price-insensitive) does not respond to price at all, and another class (price-sensitive) does.
+Simply put, in such a \emph{heterogeneous} user population, price-sensitive users are disadvantaged: as the price increases, they will leave the system, making room for price-insensitive users.
+Policies of this nature could deny, for example, price-sensitive traffic access to services in key city zones, thereby contributing to \enquote{access poverty}, a term that is used to refer to the inability to access essential items and services.
+Moreover, when a large number of price-insensitive users compete for access, dynamic pricing may not even regulate demand, thereby negating the entire rationale for its use in the first place.
+In effect, the pricing strategy ends up merely \enquote{making space for the rich}.